andreaspapav/sapient-platform/README.md

 ```
 <h3>AzureVM</h3>
 Login to the Azure Dashboard, and deploy a ubuntu virtual machine.
 In details, please make sure the following:

 ```
-open the port for ssh, http and https
+1.open the port for ssh, http and https
-GPU family virtual machine
+2.GPU family virtual machine
-Attaching an additional block storage disk to the VM
+3.Attaching an additional block storage disk to the VM
 ```

 <h3>Linux Server Configuration</h3>
 After you start running the Ubuntu virtual machine, make sure you first refresh the apt-get repository, and then install the followings:
 ```